GlenKPeterson/PdfLayoutManager/README.md

 Recent Changes
 ==============
 ***0.6.0-ALPHA***
- - Changed LogicalPage.yPageTop() to return correct and reasonable values based on page orientation (previously only checked pageHeight assuming portrait).
+ - Renamed LogicalPage yPageTop() to yBodyTop() and yPageBottom() to yBodyBottom() and fixed them to return correct and reasonable values based on page orientation (previously only checked pageHeight assuming portrait).
-   It still assumes a hard-coded marginBodyTop of 37.
+ - Added new static factory for LogicalPage to specify MarginBodyTop and MarginBodyBottom (see ASCII-art image in JavaDoc).
+The defaults are the same as the previously hard-coded values.

 ***Version 0.5.1***
  - Added `CellBuilder.width()`.